erwald/blog/posts/forecasts-on-the-population-stability-and-upcoming-election-of-nigeria.md

 Peter Obi is first in most opinion polls, but everyone says Nigerian polls are unreliable, and there aren't many of them anyway.
 An example is [this December poll](http://anapfoundation.com/press-releases/peter-obi-consolidates-lead-in-a-fragmented-presidential-race) which has Obi at 23%, Tinubu at 13%, Abubakar at 10% and Kwakwaso at 2% (with 29% undecideds), though a lot of people in the south-west (38% of respondents there) refused to share who they'd vote for, which may indicate an undercount in the Tinubu number.
 I looked at a couple of older polls by the same organisation and they seemed pretty ok, enough that I think this is a fairly good signal.

-The bookies give Tinubu 35%, Abubakar 32%, Obi 25% and Kwankwaso 1% (as of January 30th).
+The bookies give Tinubu 35%, Abubakar 32%, Obi 25% and Kwankwaso 1% (as of 30 January).
 I'm more bullish on Obi than they are, and more bearish on Abubakar.

 Reasons to be bullish on Obi: